cvmiller/v6disc/README.md

 ## Limitations

 The script assumes /64 subnets (as all end stations should be on a /64).
 Discovers only the SLAAC address (as defined by RFC 4862), and does not attempt to guess the temporary addresses.
-Only decects hosts on locally attached network (will not cross routers, but can run on OpenWRT router)
+Only decects hosts on locally attached network (will not cross routers, but can run on OpenWRT router).

+Dual Stack option only supports IPv4 subnet masks of /23, /24, /25.

 ## Contributors